 If your turnover is more than EUR 15,000 but less than EUR 30,000, you can apply for a minimum payment reduction for your VAT.

 A light entrepreneur usually earn their income as salary.
 This means that all your business income is taxed as earned income.

 An ordinary entrepreneur does not need to pay VAT if the turnover is less than EUR 15,000 during a period of 12 months.
 However, as a light entrepreneur, you must pay VAT on all your sales.
 This is because the turnover is calculated on the basis of the invoicing service’s turnover.
 For the same reason, you are not entitled to minimum payment reduction for your VAT payments.

 Note also that operating as a light entrepreneur impacts tax deductibility and you may not necessarily be able to deduct the purchases made by your company from your taxes.
 You should always check the tax deductions with the tax authorities.
 If you make large or frequent purchases as part of your business operations, setting up an enterprise may be a better option.

 You must notify your employer of your part-time business if this is required under your employment contract.
 If you have a full-time job in central or local government, you must always notify your employer of the matter.
 In other cases, you can run a part-time business outside working hours without notifying your employer.

 Make sure, however, that your part-time business does not compete with your main job.
 Note that the ban applies to the business operations and their concrete preparations.
 Moreover, your part-time business may not harm your employer in any way.

 Discuss the matter with your employer in advance if you are unsure whether you are allowed to set up a part-time business.

-If you are a part-time entrepreneur or a light entrepreneur, you must take out a self-employed person’s pension insurance (YEL) if both of the following conditions are met:
+If you are a part-time entrepreneur, you must take out a self-employed person’s pension insurance (YEL) if the following conditions are met: